 So I cried – a lot.

-I’m not a pretty crier and hate crying, This is one of the rare times when I gave myself permission to cry whenever I wanted to.
-I cried at the doctors office and the pharmacy, I cried with my husband, I cried on the phone with my family.
+I’m not a pretty crier and hate crying.
+This is one of the rare times when I gave myself permission to cry whenever I wanted to.
+I cried at the doctor’s office and the pharmacy, I cried with my husband, I cried on the phone with my family.
 I pretty much teared up at the drop of a hat for a couple of days.
 And you know what – it was okay.

 I also spent a lot of time in silent contemplation and prayer, I wrote in my journal and used a portion of it for this blog post.

 I knew intellectually that 1 out of every 4 pregnancies end in miscarriage, but hadn’t thought of what that really meant.
 It didn’t take me long to realize that many of my friends had struggled with miscarriage.

-Yet for some reason we hesitate to share our stories.
+Yet for some reason, we hesitate to share our stories.
 For some reason having a miscarriage is almost like a dirty little secret.

 I’m assuming part of it is because most miscarriages happen before the news has been shared with the general public.
 At that point maybe women feel like announcing they’ve had a miscarriage is kind of like playing the sympathy card.

 What I can say through personal experience is that shared pain is always lessened.

-Virtually every women I talked to had their own story to share.
+Virtually every woman I talked to had their own story to share.
 Some of them were so heart wrenching.
 I was constantly inspired by the strength of these women.
 As we shared our stories and cried together my pain eased just a little bit.

-Are there still moments of grief – most definitely
+- Are there still moments of grief – most definitely

-Are there still moments of self doubt – most definitely,
+- Are there still moments of self-doubt – most definitely,

-Are there moments when I wonder if this is going to be a reoccurring issue if I get pregnant again – most definitely.
+- Are there moments when I wonder if this is going to be a reoccurring issue if I get pregnant again – most definitely.

-Are there moments when I wonder if I can even get pregnant again – most definitely
+- Are there moments when I wonder if I can even get pregnant again – most definitely

 But I’m choosing not to live my life by the “what if” moments.

 I really struggled with my decision to share my story publicly, I personally know women who have experienced multiple miscarriages and whose experiences are so much more painful than mine.

 I want to thank my family and friends who reached out to me, who send me encouraging texts, notes, candy, flowers and most importantly love.
 My story would be entirely different without the shared love I’ve felt over the last two weeks, so thank you.

-After the outpouring of support I received from this post I wrote a follow-up post for those who are trying to help a friend or spouse dealing with miscarriage.
+After the outpouring of support, I received from this post I wrote a follow-up post for those who are trying to help a friend or spouse dealing with miscarriage.